Authenticity Is the Only Luxury Left

 It’s not “hot” in the Instagram sense.
 But it’s completely arresting.

 Why?
 Because she looks alive.
-She looks like a person with stories, with inner weather, with desire.
+Like someone with stories, inner weather, desire.

 We used to call that beauty.
 Or even eroticism.

 I recently read a piece titled Everyone is Sexy and No One is Erotic, and I haven’t been able to stop thinking about it.
-It talks about how we’re surrounded by sexiness — curated, filtered, aestheticized — but utterly devoid of real erotic tension.
-Everything’s a pose.
+It talks about how we’re surrounded by sexiness: curated, polished, aestheticized.
+And yet real erotic tension feels almost extinct.
+Everything is a pose.
 Even the mess has been branded.

-And it’s true.
+And it rings true.
 Because here’s the thing: you can’t be erotic if you’re afraid to be imperfect.

 Today, what passes for “beauty” is precision.
-Poreless faces, AI jawlines, curves in all the “right” places, personalities that sparkle without ever startling.
-It’s beauty engineered to soothe the algorithm.
+Poreless faces, AI jawlines, curves in all the “right” places, personalities engineered to sparkle without ever unsettling anyone It’s beauty engineered to soothe the algorithm.

 A while back, I tweeted: